rodrigousousa/Rodrigo-Sousa/README.md

 I'm a 20 year old software engineer and a tech lover.
 I love programming and figuring out how to solve deep problems using technology.
 My main focus is front and back-end development, making applications that impact the lives of thousands of users.

-I am also a student at [Universidade Anhembi Morumbi](https://portal.anhembi.br/), an active University that has +300 units spread across Brazil.
+I am also a student at [Universidade Anhembi Morumbi](https://portal.anhembi.br/), an active university that has more than 300 units throughout Brazil.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [zotmicecfal@gmail.com](mailto:zotmicecfal@gmail.com)